WasiqB/coteafs-selenium/.github/CONTRIBUTING.md

 ### Project tracking

-We make sure that whatever is being committed to the code base, is tracked against an issue ticket.
+I make sure that whatever is being committed to the code base, is tracked against an issue ticket.
 Hence, each planned versions are being tracked in `Project` tab on GitHub.
 Hence, it is mandatory to keep the ticket status updated for which you may be working on.

 ### Circle CI pipelines

 The framework is configured with Circle CI to run tests on **Chrome browser** to make sure that the framework is healthy.
-This integration is useful when there is multiple contributors working on the project and it is mandatory to add tests for the code you have written.
+This integration is useful when there are multiple contributors working on the project and it is mandatory to add tests for the code you have written.
 These tests will be executed on every commits to the issue branch.

-Following is the checks which are executed:
+Following are the checks which are executed:
 - Tests coverage
 - Static Code analysis